ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 large Message of indeterminate length.

 In the following example, an application only wants to receive up to 1000 bytes at a time from a Connection.
-If a 1500-byte message arrives, it would receive the message in two separate ReceivedPartial events.
+If a 1500-byte Message arrives, it would receive the Message in two separate `ReceivedPartial` events.

 ~~~
 Connection.Receive(1, 1000)